Top 55 E-Commerce Tools for Businesses and Startups in 2023

 EngageBay is a CRM platform that lets you engage your customers and automate marketing processes.
 It’s a unified software that features a suite of tools, providing you with solutions from automation and landing pages to milestone tracking, web analytics, and A/B landing pages.
 It also seamlessly integrates with apps such as Plivo, Zapier, QuickBooks, Stripe, and Shopify.

-The all-in-one plan starts at $12.74 per user per month when billed monthly.
+EngageBay offers a free plan for users, while the all-in-one Basic plan starts at $12.74 per user per month when billed biennially.
 Additionally, you can also opt to pay for the exact service that you need.
-For example, if you only need EngageBay’s CRM and Sales Bay, its Basic plan starts at $11.04 per user per month when billed monthly.
+For example, if you only need EngageBay’s CRM and Sales Bay, its Basic plan starts at $11.04 per user per month when billed biennially.
 Check out the complete range of plans here.

 engagebay-logo